Click here for the home page

 3. In 2003 Gavin Menzies, a British naval officer, dropped a bombshell of a theory by publishing a book on Zheng He's expeditions, 1421: The Year China Discovered America.
 Menzies believes that the Chinese didn't stop when they reached Africa, but went on to explore the rest of the world, 71 years before Columbus and a full century before Magellan.
 According to this theory, the fleet went around Africa to the Cape Verde Islands, and split into three smaller groups.
 One visited the Caribbean and went around North America, via the "Northwest Passage" and the Bering Sea; one explored the coast of Antarctica and west Australia; one went around South America to enter the Pacific, exploring New Zealand, east Australia, the Philippines, Canada, California and Mexico before returning.
 Of course a lot of this is conjecture, and depends on rather questionable evidence, because as noted above, offical records of the expeditions no longer exist.
 I'm also suspicious of the courses they took, which suggest that their captains knew a lot more about what lay ahead than the Europeans would know when they went exploring, plus the idea that fifteenth-century junks could successfully navigate in the same part of the Arctic that defeated all wooden ships from other countries.
 However, I have a feeling we'll be hearing more about this theory, both pro and con, for some time to come.

 4. By the time the Spaniards arrived they already ruled the wealthiest parts of the New World; the Portuguese were pleased to accept them as trading partners, since they always paid with cash.
-It was Mexican silver that kept Macao viable, long after the Dutch destroyed Portugal's trading network.
+It was Mexican silver that kept Macao viable, after the Dutch destroyed Portugal's trading network.

 5. We haven't mentioned Taiwan until now in this work, so this is a good place to bring us up to date concerning that island.
 Though it is only about 100 miles from Fujian province, Taiwan was ignored by the Chinese for most of their history.
 The original inhabitants, whom we call Formosans, were a collection of tribes that spoke Malayo-Polynesian languages, meaning they are related to the current residents of the Philippines and Indonesia.
 Today they only number 300,000, about 1.5% of Taiwan's current population, and live mostly in the less accessible mountains and east coast.